 Who should attend?

-This program is beneficial for individuals who would like to obtain a 501c3 or LLC, obtain requisite accounts and certificates that are required for state and federal proposal submissions and help applicants to be more competitive in the grant application process.
+This program is beneficial for individuals or organizations who would like to obtain a 501c3 or LLC, obtain requisite accounts and certificates that are required for state and federal proposal submissions, and for those who want to help applicants be more competitive in the grant application process by sharing what they learn in this workshop with others (all materials will be made available).

 This is a highly personalized, hands-on workshop where participants work on personal areas of need or interest to have all the pre-requisites completed that allow them to apply for federal and state grants.
 An overview of all areas listed below will be provided in a lecture format.
-Participants will receive detailed instructions in how to pursue their desired certifications or accounts.
-A portion of the day will be hands-on with participants completing certification/applications of interest with presenter support.
+If you opt to split into the first group during the afternoon, participants will receive detailed instructions and hands-on how to support to complete desired certifications or accounts.

 Areas covered during the workshop include how to: